xXxCLOTIxXx/AminoXZ/README.md

 What's this?
 AminoXZ is a library for working with amino servers.
 It contains both web requests and requests disguised as an application.

-If you have any questions, you can ask them in our discord server (https://discord.gg/GtpUnsHHT4), and you can also join our telegram channel for the latest news (https://t.me/DxsarzUnion)
+If you have any questions, you can ask them in our discord server, and you can also join our telegram channel for the latest news

 Installation Methods: